juanfrank77/juanfrank77/README.md

 ## Misc

+❌ I strongly dislike TypeScript and haven't had to used it much.
+I've also never used TailwindCSS (and never will).

-🤝 I like to collaborate with others in open-source projects of knowledge management and edtech.
-Also, helping out communities in the tech space.
+🤝 I have collaborated with others in open-source projects related to knowledge management and edtech.

-💬 Ask me about: Using Git, user experience, learning new things efficienty, and upgrading your mental software.
+💬 Ask me about: Writing online, learning new things in record time, and developing your human skills.

-You can check out the stuff I've written on [my blog](https://blog.juanfgonzalez.me) and reach out on [Twitter](https://twitter.com/juanfrank77)
+You can check out stuff I've done [here](https://beacons.ai/juanfrank77) and reach out on [twitter](https://twitter.com/juanfrank77)

 __Thanks for coming to my little place on Github!__